Ensure that you don’t sabotage your weight management by eating the wrong foods that slow down your metabolism and lead to weight gain.

 Spicy foods

-These are known as thermogenic foods, which contain natural chemicals that can speed up your metabolism and make you feel less hungry.
+Thermogenic foods are known to contain natural chemicals that can boost metabolism and reduce hunger.
 Examples include hot peppers, mustard, and horseradish.

 Lean proteins